ELOIVI/lauzhack/README.md

-# Gesture Detection AI — Assistive Interaction System for Elderly Users
+# EasyDesk — Assistive Interaction System for Elderly Users

 An assistive interaction system designed to help elderly users and people with limited digital literacy interact more easily with digital devices.
 The application combines: